Need an examination to reopen your case?

 - You have a ratable impairment such as loss of range of motion, loss of a body part (however small) or body function, loss of strength, or loss of sensation.
 If pain is your only residual problem, you probably do not have a ratable impairment (see below).

 By Nevada law, when your treating physician states that you are done with treatment and/or are released from care, and you have a ratable impairment, the insurance company has 14 days to schedule an impairment rating for you.
+However, the actual date of the rating may be as far as six weeks out.
 A letter will be sent to you from the insurance company informing you of the date and time of your examination.

 INFORMATION ABOUT IMPAIRMENT RATINGS IN NEVADA: